ENTFACT-518: Preparing for Asian Longhorned Tick in Kentucky | Download PDF

 Pest Background and Description

-The Asian longhorned tick (ALT) is an invasive species that was first confirmed in the US in New Jersey in 2013 with subsequent confirmations in 2017.
+The Asian longhorned tick (ALT) is an invasive species that was first confirmed in the US in New Jersey, in 2013 with subsequent confirmations in 2017.
 Since these initial finds, ALT has spread to multiple other states.
 It is native to East Asia, including the nations of China, Japan, and Korea.

 Asian longhorned tick go from egg to larva, to nymph, then to adult.
 They are reddish brown throughout their life and quite small (the gold object is the head of a pin).
 Photo by Matt Bertone, NC State Entomology.

-Asian longhorned tick, like other problematic tick species, is a blood-feeding ectoparasite.
+Asian longhorned tick, like other problematic tick species, is a blood feeding ectoparasite.
 They will await a host by questing on vegetation (such as long grass).
 When a potential host wanders by, the tick will climb onto the body and then search for a suitable feeding site.
 Following this, they will insert their mouthparts into the host and begin to draw blood out.
 They will feed for multiple days until fully engorged.

 This tick is a possible vector for the pathogens responsible for spotted fevers and for anaplasmosis.
 There are ongoing research projects in the US to find if ALT is going to be a competent vector for Rocky Mountain Spotted Fever and Lyme disease.
 While the most recent research has demonstrated that ALT is unlikely to be a vector for Lyme disease, this is an ongoing situation that requires continued evaluation.
 There has been a published report showing that a wild caught tick contained the pathogen, but no confirmed cases of the tick transferring the pathogen to a host have been recorded.
-As for Rocky Mountain Spotted Fever, one laboratory trial demonstrated that ALT could transmit the bacteria responsible, but thus far, no wild caught Asian longhorned ticks have contained the pathogen.
-Again, this situation will require careful monitoring in the future.
+As for Rocky Mountain Spotted Fever, one trial demonstrated that ALT can transmit the bacteria responsible, but thus far, no wild caught Asian longhorned ticks have contained the pathogen.
+This situation will also require careful monitoring in the future.

 Tick Prevention and Management

 As with all ticks, people can take precautionary steps to keep themselves safe from ALT bites.
-Using repellants for your skin (such as DEET or picaridin) can help, but treating your clothing with permethrin will provide the best protection.
+Using repellants for your skin (such as DEET or picaridin) can help but treating your clothing with permethrin will provide the best protection.
 Permethrin is not to be used on the skin and should only be applied to clothing items.
 Performing routine tick checks after spending time in tick habitat will also hopefully intercept ticks before they bite.

 If you find that a tick (of any species) has attached itself to you, there are steps you should take to remove the tick.
 Avoid using methods such as fire, alcohol, essential oils, or other topical applications that will kill or agitate the tick while it is attached to you.
 If you use these, you might induce the tick to “vomit” into you, increasing the possibility of pathogens being transferred to you.
-Instead, find a pair of tweezers and grip the tick’s body as close to your skin as possible.
+Instead, find a pair of fine point tweezers and grip the tick’s body as close to your skin as possible.
 Then, pull steadily out to remove the tick.
 Do not rip the tick out or twist and wiggle it out, doing this could cause pieces of the tick to break off inside of you.

 As for animals, treating your pets with tick preventive medicine will keep them tick-free and help to prevent them from accidentally bringing the little bloodsuckers into your yard and house.
-Livestock should be inspected thoroughly at regular intervals to hopefully find ticks on animals before populations grow.
+Livestock should be inspected thoroughly at regular intervals to hopefully find ticks on animals before populations are able to explode.
 When they are located on animals, removing them as you would on a human is the best course of action.
 Habitat management can help suppress tick populations as well.
-Be sure to cutdown on long vegetation near pastures and barns and remove brush piles where possible.
+Be sure to cut down on long vegetation near pastures and barns and remove brush piles where possible.
 Keeping an approximately 9-foot wide, open perimeter near pastures can help minimize tick populations in high animal traffic areas.
 Perimeters can be treated with pyrethroid products (such as bifenthrin) though this should not be done to entire pastures.
 Products that can be wipe-on or spray repellents as well as shampoos, ear tags, pour on insecticides and dusts can help to repel some ticks for a short while.
 These treatments may offer protection for four to eight hours and even if they are used, careful monitoring of the animals is still required.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.